-A woman and an infant around the age of 12 months went to the hospital with injuries after getting hit by a pickup truck on Hall Road in Hampton, Virginia (VA), on the afternoon of March 17, 2015.
+A woman and an infant around the age of 12 months went to the hospital with injuries after getting hit by a pickup truck on Hall Road in Hampton, Virginia (VA).
 The pedestrian accident occurred near the intersection with Glenhaven Drive, and the at-fault driver initially fled the scene of the accident on foot before being identified and apprehended later in the day.

 The woman suffered a broken wrist, while the toddler sustained only scratches and cuts.
 The girl's stroller may have protected her from worse effects from the collision.